id/emqx-docs/en_US/durability/managing-replication.md

 One of the most common disaster scenarios is the complete loss of a node, which can occur due to unrecoverable hardware failure, disk corruption, or even human error.

 If a node is completely lost, the cluster's availability is compromised to some extent.
-It can be restored by _reallocating_ shard replicas to other, healthy sites in the cluster.
+It can be restored by _reallocating_ shard replicas to other healthy sites in the cluster.

 1. Acknowledge node loss.